763-210-9966

 27

 Have you ever noticed how your mood can change after eating certain foods?
 It’s no coincidence!
 The link between food and mental health is becoming increasingly recognized.
+In the past we thought of our mind and body as separate but they more scientists learn, the more they find they are deeply connected to one another.
 Let’s dive into the connection between food and your mental health.

 Nourishing Your Brain and Mental Health

 Your brain is a complex organ that requires a steady supply of nutrients to function optimally.
 Just like your body needs fuel, your brain needs the right kind of nourishment to support cognitive function, mood regulation, and memory.
+The food you eat can change your overall well being.

 Key nutrients for brain health include: